 The Gauntlet is produced by the Upper School journalism students at Saint Stephen’s Episcopal School.
-It is advised by Mrs. Nadia Watts, their journalism teacher.

 The Gauntlet’s aim is to inform and entertain its audience in a broad, fair, ethical and accurate manner on all subjects that affect readers.
 The publication was established to serve as a public forum for the opinions of students, the staff of the paper and the faculty to encourage an exchange of ideas and opinions on issues of prominence to the readers.
 The Gauntlet strives towards excellence and aims to be a vital part of the school community.

 With the revolutionizing of The Gauntlet from a print to an online component, the staff now has the ability to report on daily student life and school activities.
 The Gauntlet aims to provide up-to-date articles about current events by utilizing the many benefits the Internet has to offer.